Valeria89/PalindrominPermutationChecker/README.md

 ## Run the tests

 The class can be tested using the test called `PalindromicPermutationsTest`.
-The class has as an input a "class of inputs" for testing the correctness of the algorithm (the inputs are devided as `input` and `expectedValue` in a csv file).
+The class has as an input a "class of inputs" for testing the correctness of the algorithm (the inputs are devided as `Input` and `ExpectedResult` in a csv file).